SravaniKarri137/Weecom-Frontend-Task-/README.md

 ##Install dependencies

-npm install
+-npm install

-Run the development server
+##Run the development server

-npm run dev
+-npm run dev

-Project Structure
-src/
-├─ components/
-│  ├─ products/
-│  │  ├─ ProductForm.jsx
-│  │  ├─ ProductRow.jsx
-│  │  └─ ProductTable.jsx
-├─ hooks/
-│  └─ useProducts.js
-├─ pages/
-│  └─ ProductsPage.jsx
-└─ App.jsx

-components/products: UI components for the product table and forms

-hooks/useProducts.js: Custom hook to fetch products and manage CRUD operations

-pages/ProductsPage.jsx: Main page for displaying and managing products

-Usage Guide

-Open the Products page.

-Click Add Product to add a new product.

-Edit or delete existing products using the buttons in the table.

-Use the Search input to filter products by title.

-Select a category from the sidebar to filter products by category.

-Navigate between pages using Previous, Next, or page numbers.

-Notes
+---

+##Notes

-Product data is fetched from DummyJSON API
+-Product data is fetched from DummyJSON API
-.

-All changes (add/update/delete) are local and do not persist on the server.
+-All changes (add/update/delete) are local and do not persist on the server.

-Designed to be responsive for both desktop and mobile devices.
+-Designed to be responsive for both desktop and mobile devices.